 I'm not that old.
-But, with hip pain they told me I had "bone on bone" problems in my hip.
-That scared me, and I know enough about x-rays being interesting, but not the complete truth about how to proceed.
+But, when I asked about my hip pain, they told me I had "bone on bone" problems in my hip.
+That scared me, and I knew enough about x-rays being interesting, but not the complete truth about how to proceed.

-So, I did the normal thing – ask people, talk about it, process my feelings.
-I went to one surgeon who was cold and told me that she'd do the surgery anyway she wanted.
+So, I did the normal thing – ask people, talk about it, and process my feelings.
+I went to one surgeon, who was cold, and told me that she'd do the surgery any way she wanted.
 That didn't work for me.
-Then I went to another who was good, and finally, found one who was great.
+Then I went to another, who was good, and finally, found one who was great.
 I won't go into it but I had a good cry with him about my hip and he had a good cry back about a recent death.

-I called yesterday and told them "no surgery."
+I called yesterday and told them, "No surgery."
 The shot worked.
-The tendinosis is gone (about 90 percent), and my growing muscles in my hip are stabilizing it.
-Chances are, I'll have to have that surgerin in 3 to 330 months, but what's important to me now is that I have a reprieve.
+The tendinosis is gone (about 90 percent), and the growing muscles in my hip are stabilizing it.
+Chances are, I'll have to have that surgery in in 3 to 330 months, but what's important to me now is that I have a reprieve.

 January looks like a sunny month, no matter what the weather, and how grateful I am for a great surgeon, wonderful Walt, and the humility to walk, not run when my body tells me to do that!
 Pretty simple, but then most important things are.